themez/themez.github.io/_posts/2013-05-15-requirejs-adaption.md

 		});
 	</script>

-But this is not we want, we've broken back compatibility.

 Now we've decided, in short term, to use requirejs in development, and implement our own AMD module loader in release, which we have full control.

-This is a fail case of adapting requirejs, I try to mix requirejs convention code and synchronous code together, it just won't work, I've underestimate the impact.
+This is not a very good case of adapting requirejs at first, but I try to mix requirejs convention code and our synchronous code together, we should adapting the async mode in module develoption soon.